Suzanna Ogunjami

-Suzanna Ogunjami (birth and death details unknown) was a visual artist of Igbo (Nigerian) ancestry.
-She emigrated from West Africa to Jamaica and again to New York City, where she was active from 1928-1934 and became the first African woman to have a solo exhibit in a commercial gallery in the United States.
+Suzanna Ogunjami was a visual artist of Igbo (Nigerian) ancestry.
+She emigrated from West Africa to Jamaica and again to New York City, where she was active from 1928–1934 and became the first African woman to have a solo exhibit in a commercial gallery in the United States.
+She also used the name Suzanne Ogunjami Wilson.

 Early life and education

 Ogunjami's date of birth is unknown, and her own written accounts contrast with U.S. Census and marriage records, which state that she was born in Jamaica (Ogunjami claims Nigeria as her birthplace).
-At a young age, she came to Jamaica and finished her primary education, and she moved to New York City in 1921.
-She took courses in textiles and fine arts at Teachers College at Columbia University, and she graduated with a Bachelor of Science degree in 1928 and a Masters of Fine Arts degree in arts education in 1929.
+At a young age, she moved to Jamaica where she finished her primary education, and then moved to New York City in 1921.
+She took courses in textiles and fine arts at Teachers College of Columbia University, graduated with a Bachelor of Science degree in 1928, and a Masters of Fine Arts degree in arts education in 1929.